-1X Technologies Develops New Research Model
+1X Technologies Unleashes New Research Model

 Get the latest news on 1X Technologies, Google DeepMind, humanoids in manufacturing, and more.

-1X Technologies Develops New Research Model
+1X Technologies Unleashes New Research Model

 Meanwhile, GXO Logistics continues to expand its automation efforts, teaming up with Reflex Robotics to test their latest humanoid robots in warehouses.